mundialis/grass-gis-helpers/README.md

 This library provides functions which can be used for developing GRASS GIS addons and which are used by [mundialis](https://www.mundialis.de/).

+The library usage needs to be in a GRASS GIS session, so that the the module `grass` can be imported.

 ## Installation

 ```bash